 ^{(2) 2019} Outlook is based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated November 7, 2019.
 Our 2019 outlook assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms.
-Our outlook also includes the effect of the Bluebird transactions, transaction related costs and other items reported year-to-date, and other business unit level revisions, including discontinued products and services.
-Our current outlook excludes any future acquisitions, capital market transaction costs.
+Our outlook also includes the effect of the Bluebird transaction, transaction related costs and other items reported year-to-date, and other business unit level revisions, including discontinued products and services.
+Our current outlook excludes any future acquisitions, capital market transaction, and future transaction costs.
 Furthermore, our outlook is subject to adjustment based on the finalization of purchase price allocations related to acquisitions and other factors.
-Actual results could differ materially from these forward-
+Actual results could differ materially from these forward-locking statements

-Includes estimated taxes on undistributed taxable income and capital gains from the sale of our LATAM tower and U.S. ground lease portfolio.
+(3) Includes estimated taxes on undistributed taxable income and capital gains from the sale of our LATAM tower and U.S. ground lease portfolio.

-(3) Includes estimated taxes on undistributed taxable income and capital gains from the sale of our LATAM tower and U.S. ground lease portfolio, and gains on changes in fair value of contingent consideration through 3Q19.
+(4) Includes pre-tax gain on sale of LATAM tower and U.S. ground lease portfolio, and gains on changes in fair value of contingent consideration through 3Q19.